ondat/trousseau/providers/vault/localdev.md

 This document describes how to develop Trousseau Vault provider on your local machine.

-Please follow base documentation at [localdev.md](../localdev.md)
+Please follow base documentation at [localdev.md](/../../localdev.md)

-Requirements:

-* `vault.loc` hostname needs to be resolved to your local machine, or alternatively tou have to change [awskms.yaml](../scripts/hcvault/archives/localdev/vault.yaml) to point to a working Vault instance

 ## Create Vault in developer mode